 The tip of the arrow should be a bit closer to Slovenia.
 Kumrovec is about 60 kilometers northeast of Zagreb and less than a kilometer from the Slovenian border in the Croatian region of Zagorje.
 That proximity of his birthplace to the two countries clarifies the slide’s note that one of his parents was Croatian and the other Slovenian.
 You should keep this in mind as we look at Tito’s life and politics.

 The part of Kumrovec we visited is an open-air museum.
 Those of you who read about my Scandinavian trip in 2015 might recall my visit to another open-air museum – Skansen in Stockholm.
 While not nearly as old or diverse as Skansen, the museum at Kumrovec is, in some ways similar and some important ways quite different.
 It’s similar in its mission of preserving and presenting a representation of traditional village life.
-The main differences are that Skansen covers a broad range of Nordic traditions while Kumrovec is limited to the specific time and place of Tito’s youth, that everything on display at Skansen, while original, has been relocated to the site.
+The main differences are that Skansen covers a broad range of Nordic traditions while Kumrovec is limited to the specific time and place of Tito’s youth.
+Everything on display at Skansen, while original, has been relocated to the site.
 Conversely, families who have lived for generations in the homes in the Kumrovec museum still live there making it both a museum and a living village.

 When Josip Broz was born in 1892, Kumrovec was part of the Kingdom of Croatia-Slavonia.
 (Recall that the Compromise of 1867 established the joined Kingdom of Croatia-Slavonia as a part of the Austro-Hungarian Empire within the Hungarian sphere of influence.)
 The adult Josip liked to parade his humble upbringing which was both true and untrue.